Now that you’ve created the perfect study abroad program, it’s time to promote your program and recruit students to embark on this opportunity!

 Ask your current and former students, program advocates, and program alumni to share your program information on social media.

 Send out emails to students in your business school about program details, benefits, and deadlines.

-IBS will create customized flyers and posters, with your contact information on them, to help promote your study abroad program.
+IBS will create customized postcards, with your contact information on them, to help promote your study abroad program.
 All you have to do is request how many you’d like and we will ship them to you from our office!

-Distribute flyers at on-campus events, club meetings, classroom visits, and place them in lobby areas of your department’s building.
+Distribute postcards at on-campus events, club meetings, classroom visits, and place them in lobby areas of your department’s building.

-Contact the appropriate person at your institution to see where you can hang and place your program’s posters and flyers throughout the campus, such as residence halls, common areas, bulletin boards, the library, technology centers, etc.
+Contact the appropriate person at your institution to see where you can leave your program’s postcards throughout the campus, such as residence halls, common areas, bulletin boards, the library, technology centers, etc.